needle-cookbooks/chef-sensu-admin/README.md

 ## TESTING

-This cookbook comes with a Gemfile, Berksfile, and a Vagrantfile for testing and evaluating sensu-admin.
+This cookbook uses [test-kitchen](https://github.com/opscode/test-kitchen/).
+To converge and run tests:
 ```
 gem install bundler
 bundle install
-vagrant up
+bundle exec kitchen verify
 ```

-Then hit [https://33.33.33.10/](https://33.33.33.10/) and login as admin@example.com with the password 'secret'.
+Once converged, you may connect to the test-kitchen VM's IP in your browser and login as admin@example.com with the password 'secret'.

 ## COOKBOOK DEPENDENCIES

-* [mysql](http://community.opscode.com/cookbooks/mysql) - mysql::ruby recipe required to satisify mysql2 gem prerequisites
+* [mysql-chef_gem]- required to satisify mysql2 gem prerequisites
 * [ruby](http://community.opscode.com/cookbooks/ruby) - only used by Vagrantfile

 ## REQUIREMENTS